joekohler/cifuzz/e2e/README.md

 - Command
 - Arguments and their combinations
 - Operating system
-- Environment and its setup.
-E.g., `CIFUZZ_PRERELEASE=true`, tooling flags or config files and their state.
+- Environment and its setup, e.g., tooling flags or config files and their state.
 - Tooling versions.
 E.g., Gradle versions we rely on.
 Or Jazzer version.
 - State of SaaS Auth
 - [...]